christineoo/Quiz-Master/README.md

 3. npm start

 ## Future Feature Enhancement
 * Implement pagination for the questions list page.
+* Implement search/filter for the questions list so that user can easily search for a particular question.
 * Implement batch delete so that user can easily delete more than one question at a time.
-* Add [DraftJS plugin](https://www.draft-js-plugins.com/) to further enhance the rich text editor(such as attaching images)
+* Add [DraftJS plugin](https://www.draft-js-plugins.com/) to further enhance the rich text editor(such as attaching images).